webscraperio/web-scraper-documentation/docs/Webhooks.md

 "sitemap_id": 12
 "sitemap_name": "my-sitemap"
 ```

-## Scraping job status

-Scraping job can have one of these statuses:

-* `waiting-to-be-scheduled` - the scraping job is waiting in a queue to be scraped;
-* `scheduled` - the scraping job is waiting for the scraper server and will start in a moment;
-* `started` - the scraping job is in motion;
-* `failed` - the website returned more than 50% 4xx or 50xx responses or there were network errors, which means that job execution was
-stopped and scraping job marked as failed; however, the user can continue it manually;
-* `finished` - the scraping job has completed successfully without any failed or empty pages;
-* `shelved` - the scraping job has been moved to cold storage, meaning that either it stopped and then was moved to cold storage or
-it finished with empty or failed pages.
-This status will be removed in a future release;
-* `stopped` - the scraping job has been stopped manually by a user and will change its status to "shelved" after 2 weeks.

 ## Webhook handling
 When your server receives the notification, it has to respond with 2xx HTTP status code within 10 seconds.